Russia's fractured society deepens Putin's woes

 On Sunday, he gave a rousing speech calling for patriotism at an event commemorating the 200th anniversary of the Russian army’s defeat of Napoleon Bonaparte.

-Two days earlier, he said Russia needed a “leap forward” to rejuvenate its defence industry, harking back to the 1930s industrialisation led by Soviet dictator Josef Stalin; a drive that established Russia as an economic power, but at the cost of many lives.
+Two days earlier, he said Russia needed a “leap forward” to rejuvenate its defense industry, harking back to the 1930s industrialization led by Soviet dictator Josef Stalin; a drive that established Russia as an economic power, but at the cost of many lives.

 Deputy Prime Minister Dmitry Rogozin went further, posting on his Facebook page a copy of a 1940 letter from Stalin to gun factory managers warning that workers could be shot for not starting production on time.

-Such comments suggest Putin is in no mood for compromise even though taking a tough line against the opposition could further polarise society.
+Such comments suggest Putin is in no mood for compromise even though taking a tough line against the opposition could further polarize society.

 He has already tightened the screws on his opponents by introducing new laws, increasing fines for protesters and toughening the law on defamation.
 Prosecutors have opened criminal investigations against some of the protest leaders.